 Education and Training

-Banupriya’s therapeutic approach is integrative with an primarily focused on attachment, emotions, and psychodynamic/relational psychotherapy models.
+Banupriya’s therapeutic approach is integrative and primarily focused on attachment, emotions, and psychodynamic/relational psychotherapy models.
 She places primary importance on the therapeutic relationship and strives towards authenticity in her relationship with her clients.
 She strongly believes that therapy involves a process of meaning making and the shared understanding between the therapist and the client is what makes therapy therapeutic.
-She works with a variety of presenting issues ranging from mild distress, adjustment to transitions and workplace stress to severe concerns such as trauma, complicated grief, and personality disorders.
+She works with a variety of presenting issues ranging from mild concerns such as: mild distress, adjustment to transitions, and workplace stress to severe concerns such as: trauma, complicated grief, and personality disorders.
 Banupriya has a specialized interest in working with persons struggling with emotional distress of enduring nature such as frequent emotional storms, self-harm, unrelenting despair and relational issues, which is commonly experienced by persons exposed to early developmental trauma.

 English, Hindi, Urdu and Kannada.